vshaxe/haxe-language-server/README.md

 Used by our new [Haxe Visual Studio Code Extension](https://github.com/vshaxe/vshaxe).

-**Status**: Usable but still pretty new, so things may change, check [current issues](https://github.com/vshaxe/haxe-languageserver/issues).
+Note that any issues should be reported to [vshaxe](https://github.com/vshaxe/vshaxe) directly (this is also the reason why the issue tracker is disabled).
+Pull requests are welcome however!

-**IMPORTANT**: This requires latest Haxe development version due to usage of [`-D display-stdin`](https://github.com/HaxeFoundation/haxe/pull/5120), [`--wait stdio`](https://github.com/HaxeFoundation/haxe/pull/5188) and ton of other fixes and additions related to IDE support.
+**IMPORTANT**: This requires Haxe 3.4.0 or newer due to usage of [`-D display-stdin`](https://github.com/HaxeFoundation/haxe/pull/5120), [`--wait stdio`](https://github.com/HaxeFoundation/haxe/pull/5188) and tons of other fixes and additions related to IDE support.